FabianTerhorst/coreclr-module/docs/articles/player_leave_vehicle.md

-# Player dead event
+# Player leave vehicle event

-This is called when a player dies.
+This is called when a player leaves a vehicle.

 | Parameter | Description  |
 |-----------|--------------|